The Council also approve legislation allowing the county to borrow up to $100-million.

 Councilman Jessica Fitzwater is sponsoring this legislation.
 “This really, I think, will give our agencies and organizations that are already working hard on this issue to really make strides in coordinating those efforts,:”: she said.

 She said criminal justice is important when it comes to prosecuting domestic violence cases.
-But prevention, education and treatment are also crucial, along with where and how to access these services.
+But prevention, evaluation and treatment are also crucial, along with where and how to access these services.
 “Identify these service gaps in our community for victims and their families, but also offenders.
 What type of parole and probation items do there need to be?
 What kind of treatment models do we find most effective,” says Engler.

 The County Council is expected to hold a hearing on this bill on Tuesday, July 7th at 7:00 PM.